You have probably encountered one of the beautiful Maine Coon cats in your lifetime, but what is the history of Maine Coon cats?

 Longest Cat Tail In The World

-Cygnus, another famous Maine Coon held the record for the longest Maine Coon tail in the world, measuring in at 17.58 inches in length.
+Cygnus, another famous Maine Coon held the record for the longest Maine Coon tail in the world, measuring 17.58 inches in length.

 He sadly passed away in a house fire with his brother Arcturus in 2017 (source 1).